virgo-project/virgo/Teams/Communications/video-script.md

 When we can trust our institutions by virtue of their transparency and accountability.

-When our internet infrastructure becomes open and resilient, when censorship becomes impossible due to the nature of an incentivized networks owned and operated by local communities.
+When our internet infrastructure becomes open and resilient, when censorship becomes impossible due to the nature of incentivized networks owned by local communities.

 When our financial system is designed to heal the people and the planet on which they depend, rather than incentivize the exploitation of it.